 5. Search by Voice

 I don’t remember using a voice command to search on Google.
 However, if you like, you can use your voice to search for something on Google.
-Just click on the microphone icon in the search box and say what you’re looking for.
-The feature is available in Chrome browser for desktop and mobile.
+Click the microphone icon in the search box and answer your query.
+The feature is available in Chrome for desktop and mobile.
 You can also search by voice using the Googe app on your Android device.
 Do not forget to check out our list of 700+ Google Assistant voice commands to learn more.

 6. Search by Image